ckakgun/flavor-bot/README.md

 - Applies to both web and CLI interfaces

 > **Note**: The Spoonacular API has a daily limit of 150 requests with the free tier.
 Once this limit is reached, the application will notify users to try again the next day.

+## Logging
+The application includes a comprehensive logging system:
+- Logs are stored in the `logs/` directory
+- Each run creates a new log file with timestamp
+- Logs include info, warning, and error messages
+- Both console and file logging is enabled

 ## Dependencies
 - Flask for web interface